Louisiana DMV Driving Test

 Pass the Louisiana Permit Test the first time with our FREE Louisiana Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-14. You should use your vehicle's horn when:
+1. You should use a turn-out lane when:

 Grade